oddlyenough/oddlyenough.github.io/README.md

-# oddlyenough.github.io
+# Oddly Enough
-Source for the github site
+Source for the parent site